r-lib/pkgdown/README.md

 # staticdocs

 `staticdocs` provides a way to conveniently render R package documentation into html pages suitable for stand-alone viewing, such as on a package webpage.

+See the `staticdocs` documentation rendered with `staticdocs` at http://hadley.github.com/staticdocs/

 # Features